-After becoming the Executive Director of A Network for Grateful Living in April 2014, Kristi offered this reflection:
+Upon being hired as the Executive Director of A Network for Grateful Living in April 2014, Kristi offered this reflection for our community:

 I was always prone to living my appreciation for life out-loud, even before being diagnosed with stage IV lymphoma in my early 30’s.
 But in the years since my diagnosis, I can honestly say that grateful living has become amplified for me; inextricable from the essence of who I am.

 Very few perspective-enhancing experiences rival coping with a “terminal” illness, especially during the first few decades of a life.
 For me, facing metastatic cancer at a young age – and all that it took me to survive it – left me with sharpened senses.
 I became more awake to the tremendous gifts of being alive and to the myriad blessings of my life in particular.
 None of the intricacies of living were lost on me – difficult and sweet; all poignant.
 And partly because I did not expect to have a long time to live out the quantity of my experiences, I learned to cultivate an intensification of the quality of my experiences…bringing heightened attention, expanded awareness, and deepened appreciation to all of what and whom life presented to me.
 I called this stage of my life “living acutely.”
 And living acutely, I expected, would last only a few years…

 Now, over two decades of “acute” living later, the experience of gratitude has softened to become a welcome, “chronic” condition in my moment-to-moment life.
 The truth of impermanence has become more background than dominating foreground, and both the practice and practices of grateful living are integrated into my days in a more sustainable and ordinary fashion.
 I distinguish here the practice of grateful living from gratitude practices, as while they both have great merit, they hold very different forms of meaning in my life.